shuvabiswas12/Eid-ul-Adha-Cattle-Market/README.md

 # Eid-ul-Adha Cattle Market

-A simple Angular application to manage cattle listings for Eid-ul-Adha, featuring authentication, cattle management, and a mock backend API.
+A simple Angular application to manage cattle listings for Eid-ul-Adha, featuring authentication, cattle management, and a mock backend API using json-server.

 ## Features
 - **Login/Logout**: Secure the app with basic authentication (admin/1234).